-Cont Unsustainable

-development due

-isolated location

-ie to the isolated location of the site; and detrimental effects upon the and appearance the character of traditional barn, the amenities of existing and the future residents, and species protection/conservation.
+Unsustainable development due to the isolated location of the site: and detrimental effects upon the and appearance the character of traditional barn. the amenities of existing and the future residents, and species protection/conservation.

-3/2014/0607/P Redevelopment of existing Trapp Lane Policies G1, ENV3, EN2, equestrian centre to form Read DMG1, DME2 and NPPF horse stables and livery, Inappropriate scale, indoor arena and external design and massing riding area, including the leading to detrimental demolition of the existing effects on visual and dilapidated building residential amenity.
-3/2014/0805/P Individual letters mounted Chipping Farm Key Statement EN2 and under the stone façade (not Shop Ltd, Wilsden Policy DMG1 to be illuminated) Garstang Road Detrimental to visual Chipping amenity.
+3/2014/0607/P Redevelopment of existing Trapp Lane Policies G1, ENV3, EN2, equestrian centre to form Read DMG1, DME2 and NPPF - Inappropriate scale, design and massing leading to detrimental effects on visual and residential amenity.

+3/2014/0805/P Individual letters mounted Chipping Farm Key Statement EN2 and under the stone façade (not to be illuminated) Chipping Road Chipping Road Chipping amenity.